 Guide, hearing and other working dogs are welcome in all parts of the theatre.

 Ladies and Gents toilets are located down 23 steps from the foyer to Stalls level, up 23 steps from foyer to Royal Circle and up 49 steps from foyer to Balcony level.
 Our Royal Retiring Room toilet is located 6 steps down from foyer level for patrons who are able to manage some steps.
 There is one handrail.
-Alternatively, for patrons with limited mobility, Strada restaurant opposite the front of the theatre on Panton Street offers the use of their accessible toilet.
-A member of theatre staff would be available to accompany patrons to and from the restaurant.
+Alternatively, for patrons with limited mobility, Access toilet located in the main foyer.

 By bus: Number 14, 19, 24, 29, 38 or 176 to Leicester Square and Haymarket.